Walnut Coffee Cake

 - 1/2 cup finely chopped walnuts

 - In a large bowl, cream the cream cheese, butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, baking powder, cinnamon and baking soda; add to the creamed mixture alternately with milk, beating well after each addition.
 Stir in walnuts.
-Pour into a greased 13-in. x 9-in. baking pan.
+Pour into a greased 13x9-in. baking pan.

 - For the topping, combine the flour, sugar and cinnamon; cut in butter until coarse crumbs form.
 Stir in walnuts.
 Sprinkle over coffee cake.

-- Bake at 350° for 40 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 40 minutes or until a toothpick inserted in the center comes out clean.
 Serve warm.
-Yield: 12-15 servings.

-Originally published as Walnut Coffee Cake in Country Woman March/April 1998, p33
+Originally published as Walnut Coffee Cake in Country Woman March/April 1998